ocean-internet/how-to-ai-augmented-ladr/STEP_00.md

 This step is all about setup — making sure your environment is ready to run ADR generation locally.

-Don’t worry if you’ve never used Ollama or local LLMs before: the checks here are simple, and the tests will confirm everything is wired up correctly.
+Don't worry if you've never used Ollama or local LLMs before: the checks here are simple, and the tests will confirm everything is wired up correctly.

 ### 1. Install Ollama